 Your outdoor kitchen is not only going to endure wear from use but also bear the brunt of the elements.
 To accommodate this, it’s a good idea to carefully select sturdy, long-lasting materials.
 You should have flooring that is not only durable but slip-resistant.
 For cooking and storage equipment, stainless steel will help you avoid rust.
-Countertops are best made out of tough materials such as stone or granite.
+Tough materials like stone or granite make the best countertops.
 Consider the type of weather your area experiences the most, and design your outdoor kitchen accordingly.

 Include A Shelter

 Spring and summer storms typically don’t last long, but they sure can force an outdoor party indoors quickly.
 Once it passes, however, things can remain damp for quite some time.
-Building a shelter over your outdoor kitchen and dining area is the best way to ensure that poor weather doesn’t crash your party.
+Investing in a shelter for your outdoor kitchen prevents bad weather from spoiling your party and is a smart choice.
 Besides providing protection from the rain, patio covers also provide shade when the weather is hot, keeping you and your guests out of the scorching summer sun.

 Cooking outside isn’t as much fun if you’re not also eating outside.
 In order to eat outside, you need to have somewhere for you and your guests to sit.
-The kind of seating you choose should depend on what you plan to use your outdoor kitchen and seating area for the most.
+Choose seating based on how you plan to use your outdoor kitchen and seating area the most.
 Consider informal lounge seating around a fire pit with a few side tables.
 Or maybe an extended countertop area with barstools would best fit your needs.
-If you plan on hosting dinner parties, a full-length table with plenty of chairs for all of your guests may be the best option for you.
+Consider a full-length table with ample seating if hosting dinner parties to ensure your guests’ comfort and enjoyment.

 Seating should be easily accessible and close to the kitchen for convenient serving.
 For safety, ensure well-lit and easy-to-navigate pathways to and from seating area, especially when carrying food.